slipset/slipset.github.io/_posts/2020-05-17-On-design-choices.md

-In my [previous](https://slipset.github.io/posts/the-problem-i-dont-have) I contrasted two different ways of approaching JSON (de)serialization.
-In [this](https://purelyfunctional.tv/issues/purelyfunctional-tv-newsletter-364-tip-seek-the-model-and-enshrine-it-in-code/) Eric Normand discusses different ways of doing CSV parsers.
+In my [previous](https://slipset.github.io/posts/the-problem-i-dont-have) post I contrasted two different ways of approaching JSON (de)serialization.
+In [this](https://purelyfunctional.tv/issues/purelyfunctional-tv-newsletter-364-tip-seek-the-model-and-enshrine-it-in-code/) post [Eric Normand](https://twitter.com/ericnormand) discusses different ways of doing CSV parsers.
 Basically, these are two posts are about the same thing.
 It's about where you draw the line.
 I think that in [Einars](https://twitter.com/einarwh) words, you'd say that it's about drawing the line between the bounded and the unbounded problem.